 Tokyo Stocks Close Higher

-TOKYO (AP) _ Tokyo stocks closed higher Monday on buying in technology issues as sharp gains on Wall Street on Friday buoyed sentiment.
-The dollar was higher against the yen.
+TOKYO (AP) _ Tokyo stocks closed sharply higher Tuesday, buoyed by overnight gains on Wall Street and a surge in the dollar.
+The U.S. currency was higher against the Japanese yen.

 On the Net:

 Japan’s Tokyo Stock Exchange: http://www.tse.or.jp